amnis-dev/amnis-state-ws/README.md

 ### Node.js Runtime

-Use this import if you are running your project in a Node.js environment.
+Use this import if you are running your project within a Node.js environment.

 ```typescript
 import { reducerMap, reducerMiddleware } from '@amnis-state/env.node';